Informfully/Documentation/docs/source/participatory.rst

 * num_users: int, default: 0.
 The number of users in the dataset.
 * num_items: int, default: 0.
 The number of items in the dataset.
 * party_dict: dict.
 A dictionary whose keys are article IDs and values are references to these articles.
 * distribution: Nested Lists.
-Every element in the outer layer is a list that includes the user group type and a list of the article distribution for this user type.
+Every element in the outer layer is a list that includes the user group type and a list of articles distributed to this user type.
 An example is the {project_path}/examples/pld_mind.py.
 * update_score: boolean, default: True.
-When 'False', use existing score files under the folder './cornac/models/pld'.
+When 'False', use the existing score files located in the folder './cornac/models/pld'.
 * configure_path: str, default: './parameters.ini'.
 Configure a file that includes parties to be calculated.

 Article Classification